davestewart/davestewart-content/content/archive/work/animation/so-you-think-youre-safe/index.md

 ---
+date: 2004-10-01
+shortTitle: So You Think You're Safe?
 description: Fun title animation about the hidden dangers of everyday situations
-shortTitle: So You Think You're Safe?
-date: 2004-10-01
+summary: |
+  An animated title sequence for Sky One's "So You Think You're Safe?" exploring the hidden dangers of everyday life, using 3dsmax for 3D elements composited in After Effects.
+tech: After Effects, 3dsmax
 tags:
   - creative
   - animation